 Sex with a minor, or statutory rape, can be considered first or second degree rape—and the penalties will range in gravity based on what degree the crime is and the specifics of the crime that was alleged.
 This is a felony charge, whether the crime is first degree or second degree rape.

 Penalties for Statutory Rape

 Under Section 1114 of the Oklahoma Statutes, if an individual older than 18 has sexual intercourse with an individual who is younger than 14, the act is the crime of first degree rape.
 The felony penalties for first degree rape range from incarceration for five years to life, life incarceration that has no chance of release in prison, or execution.
-The specifics of the rape that was committed will determine whether an individual receives the death penalty or prison time, as well as the length of any prison term.
+The specifics of the rape that was committed will determine the length of any prison term.

 What Is the Sentence for Multiple Infractions of Rape?

-An individual who is found guilty of three infractions of first degree rape; guilty of an infraction of forcible sodomy; an infraction of inappropriate obscene and vulgar suggestions and actions to a minor younger than 16; an infraction of child abuse (Link to Library 3, Child Abuse) that is sexual; or one who has tried to carry out such crimes will be given the penalty of life incarceration or life incarceration with no chance of release.
+An individual who is found guilty of three infractions of first degree rape; guilty of an infraction of forcible sodomy; an infraction of inappropriate obscene and vulgar suggestions and actions to a minor younger than 16; an infraction of child abuse that is sexual; or one who has tried to carry out such crimes will be given the penalty of life incarceration or life incarceration with no chance of release.

 An Experienced Tulsa Sex Crime Attorney Is Essential When You Are Charged With Statutory Rape

 If you are involved in allegations of sex with a minor, you need to consult a lawyer as soon as you can.
 In order to receive a better chance in court, you should consider having an attorney to defend you.